ilan-pinto/advanced-vibe-coding/lab1/demo1-prompts.md

 - Modern, clean design with shadows and hover effects"

 # Terminal 6
+claude --dangerously-skip-permissions "
-claude --dangerously-skip-permissions "Create a complete containerized of the below  services which are under the below folders:
+Create a complete containerized of the below  services which are under the below folders:

 ## Project Structure
 Create a root directory with 5 service subdirectories: